MohanCR97/disaster-response/README.md

 ![dist](images/newplot.png)

 As we can see the data is highly imbalanced.
-Though the accuracy metric is [high](#acc) (you will see the exact value after the model is trained by grid search, it is ~0.94), it has a poor value for recall (~0.6).
-So, take appropriate measures when using this model for decision-making process at a larger scale or in a production environment.

 <a id='files'></a>